spbavarva/snehbavarva.com/content/blog/cdsa/index.md

 ## Overview

 Finally, I am happy to say that I am now HTB CDSA certified!
-Definitely it was good one to get and in this blog I will be sharing my journey from deciding to take this cert and actualy getting it.
+Definitely it was good one to get and in this blog I will be sharing my journey from deciding to take this cert and actually getting it.
 This will be long, so bear with it!
 Less go...

 ## Why this exam?

-I am a huge fan of [HTB Academy](https://academy.hackthebox.com/) and it's content and I recommend the paltform to anyone looking to learn.
-I was just going through each of their job role path and though to give it a try for their [SOC Analyst Path](https://academy.hackthebox.com/path/preview/soc-analyst) a try in the December but I quit that in few days after doing few % and then I talked with people, look at study materials and some YT vidos of course - I figured out that Defensive side of security is best suited for me and I enjoy it more than Web-Pentesting (I hate BURP!).
+I am a huge fan of [HTB Academy](https://academy.hackthebox.com/) and it's content and I recommend the platform to anyone looking to learn.
+I was just going through each of their job role path and though to give it a try for their [SOC Analyst Path](https://academy.hackthebox.com/path/preview/soc-analyst) a try in the December but I quit that in few days after doing few % and then I talked with people, look at study materials and some YT videos of course - I figured out that Defensive side of security is best suited for me and I enjoy it more than Web-Pentesting (I hate BURP!).
 {{<newline>}}
 {{<newline>}}
 I will come to [my background](/blog/cdsa/#my-background) and [timeline](/blog/cdsa/#my-timeline) of my study and how long I took to prepare for the exam later in the module.
 But this is how I decided to take the exam.